yuzhTHU/ND2/README.md

     ```
     {
         ...
+        // e_tm is the input data (e.g., weight) on m-th edge at time step t.
+        // Note that the order of the edges in "E" should be consistent with that in "G".
         "E": [[e_11, e_12, ..., e_1m], ..., [e_t1, e_t2, ..., e_tm]],
-        // Note that the order of the edges in `E` should be consistent with that in `G`.
         ...
     }
     ```